Rosberg leads Mercedes lockout with Spanish pole

 Red Bull's triple world champion and series leader Sebastian Vettel qualified third with Finland's Kimi Raikkonen, currently second overall and 10 points behind the German, alongside on the second row for Lotus.

-Ferrari's Fernando Alonso, the local favourite at his home race, will start fifth.
+Ferrari's Fernando Alonso, the local favourite at his home race, will start fifth with Brazilian team mate Felipe Massa next to him.

 "I had a really good lap in the end...it's always a good motivation, especially for the team.
 Front row.
 Fantastic.
-But of course we have to be a bit cautious because of what we saw in Bahrain," said Rosberg, who finished ninth in that race after suffering heavy tyre degradation.
+But of course we have to be a bit cautious because of what we saw in Bahrain," said Rosberg, who finished ninth in that race.

 "So it's nice, but to be enjoyed with caution."